WatchGuard Email Protection Integration with Microsoft 365

 5. Screenshot of the Microsoft 365 configuration Rules page

-6. From the Rules page, select the new rule.
+6. From the Rules page, select the new rule you just created.

 Screenshot of the Microsoft 365 configuration Rule settings dialog box